dataiap/dataiap/day4/README.md

 ## Folder Summaries

-In this section, we will automatically extract key terms that describe the emails in a folder.
-This is useful for two purposes.
-First, it can be a crude summary of the emails in each folder.
-Second, it is used to search for and retrieve emails.
-For example, if a term (e.g., "lawsuit") is representative of an email, then we would like to retrieve that email when we search for "lawsuit".
+In this section, we will automatically extract key terms of each folder.
+This should give us a good list of terms that summarize each folder.
+Computing these terms could also be used to direct a keyword search to the most appropriate folder.

-Today, we will focus on the first purpose.
+Although the walkthrough will compute key terms for folders, you could also compute it for each contact in your inbox, by each month, or on an email by email basis.
+Additionally, we will only be using the words in the email body, and ignore the subject lines.
+We'll see if that was a good idea!

 ### Term Frequency (TF)

-One way to do this is to count the number of times each term occurs in all of the emails in a folder.
-The term that comes up the most must be best represent the folder!
+One intuition is that if a term is relevant to a folder, then the emails in the folder should use that term very often.
+We could then count the number of times each term occurs in an email, and the top occurrences should best represent the email.

     import os, sys, math
     sys.path.append('./util')